Nancy Beck Papers, 1944-2019 – MS147

 Scope and Content

-Note: The Theatre by the Sea material originally included with this collection has been removed and incorporated into the existing Theatre by the Sea collection (MS 056), whose contents were similarly donated to the Athenaeum by Nancy Beck.
+Note: The Theatre by the Sea material originally included in this collection has been removed and incorporated into the existing Theatre by the Sea collection (MS 056), whose contents were similarly donated to the Athenaeum by Nancy Beck.

 Biographical Note